rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 ## VIM
 - Symbols that are commonly used in VIM are placed in the right side of the raise layer, easily accessible using only the right hand.
-- Navigation with hjkl is ignored, in favor of the navigation with the fingers in the home position, in the navigation layer.
+- Navigation with hjkl is ignored in favor of the navigation with the fingers in the home position, in the navigation layer.
 This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.

 ## Resources